robcarver17/pysystemtrade/docs/production.md

 - You may want to copy across the backtest state files.
 - IMPORTANT:Any changes made to roll status will be lost; any back adjusted price rolls will have reverted.
 Do this before any trading takes place, or you may confuse the system!
 - IMPORTANT: The stack handler may contain incomplete orders.
 Run interactive_order_stack and run the end of day process.
 Do this before any trading takes place, or you may confuse the system!
 - IMPORTANT:Even after finishing the stack handler, position data and historical data will be missing the effect of any trades, including orders that were subsequently filled but for which the fill was lost.
 Run interactive_order_stack and check to see if view positions.
-If any breaks come up, you will need to enter create eithier a balance trade (contract level break between broker and database) or balance instrument trade (instrument level break between strategy and contract positions) using interactive_order_stack.
+If any breaks come up, you will need to enter create either a balance trade (contract level break between broker and database) or balance instrument trade (instrument level break between strategy and contract positions) using interactive_order_stack.
 Get the fill prices from your brokerage website.
 Do this before any trading takes place or the system will lock and won't trade the instruments with breaks.
 - FX, individual futures contract prices, multiple prices, adjusted prices: data will be backfilled once run_daily_price_updates has run.
 - Capital: any intraday p&l data will be lost, but once run_capital_update has run the current capital will be correct.
 - Optimal positions: will be correct once run_systems has run.